Eddie Redmayne

-Edward John David Redmayne OBE (/ˈrɛdmeɪn/; born 6 January 1982) is an English actor.
+Edward John David Redmayne (/ˈrɛdmeɪn/; born 6 January 1982) is an English actor.
 His accolades include an Academy Award, a Tony Award, a British Academy Film Award, a Golden Globe Award, and two Olivier Awards.

-Redmayne began his professional acting career in West End theatre starring in productions of The Goat, or Who Is Sylvia?
-(2004), for which he gained a nomination for an Olivier Award, Red (2009–2010), which won him that award, and Richard II (2011–2012).
-He made his Broadway debut in the transfer of Red, earning a Tony Award for Best Featured Actor in a Play.
-He starred as The Emcee in a West End revival of Cabaret in 2022, earning a Laurence Olivier Award for Best Actor in a Musical.
-He returned to Broadway in 2024, acting in a transfer of Cabaret, which earned him a nomination for the Tony Award for Best Actor in a Musical.
+Redmayne began his professional acting career on television and in theatre.
+He starred as Viola in Twelfth Night at Shakespeare's Globe, before transitioning to the West End with starring roles in productions such as The Goat, or Who Is Sylvia?
+(2004), Red (2009–2010), and Richard II (2011–2012); He received the Laurence Olivier Award for Best Actor in a Supporting Role and later the Tony Award for Best Featured Actor in a Play for his performances in the West End and Broadway productions of Red.
+For his performances as The Emcee in the West End and Broadway revivals of Cabaret (2021–2022; 2024), he won the Laurence Olivier Award for Best Actor in a Musical and earned a nomination for the Tony Award for Best Actor in a Musical.

-His first leading film role came with Like Minds (2006), and his breakthrough came with the roles of Colin Clark in the biopic My Week with Marilyn (2011) and Marius Pontmercy in the musical Les Misérables (2012).
-Redmayne won the Academy Award for Best Actor for his portrayal of the physicist Stephen Hawking in The Theory of Everything (2014).
-He was nominated in the same category for playing the transgender artist Lili Elbe in The Danish Girl (2015).
-From 2016 to 2022, he starred as Newt Scamander in the Fantastic Beasts film series.
-He has also portrayed Tom Hayden in The Trial of the Chicago 7 (2020), Charles Cullen in The Good Nurse (2022), and the Jackal in the television series The Day of the Jackal (2024).
+Redmayne achieved wider recognition for his portrayal of physicist Stephen Hawking in The Theory of Everything (2014), which won him the Academy Award for Best Actor.
+He received a second Academy Award nomination for his portrayal of Lili Elbe in The Danish Girl (2015) and subsequently starred as Newt Scamander in the Fantastic Beasts film series (2016–2022).
+His other film credits include My Week with Marilyn (2011), Les Misérables (2012), Jupiter Ascending (2015), Early Man (2018), The Trial of the Chicago 7 (2020), and The Good Nurse (2022).
+On television, he starred in the miniseries The Pillars of the Earth (2010) and Birdsong (2012), and has portrayed the Jackal in the spy thriller The Day of the Jackal (2024–present).